-6. The requests are processed.
-The table shows the status of each request:

-The request failed.
-The Message column displays the reason for the failure; for example, the person may not have permissions for the credential profile selected.
+- 6. The requests are processed.
+The table shows the status of each request: - The request succeeded. - The request failed.
+The Message column displays the reason for the failure; for example, the person may not have permissions for the credential profile selected. - 7.
+Click Close.